LuiseFreese/mermaid/docs/RELATIONSHIP_TYPES.md

 ## Overview

-When converting Mermaid ERD files to Dataverse entities, this tool automatically creates **referential (lookup) relationships** by default.
+When converting Mermaid ERD files to Dataverse entities, this web application automatically creates **referential (lookup) relationships** by default using Dataverse's native lookup relationship behavior.
 This document explains why this design decision was made and how to customize relationship behavior if needed.

 ## Default Behavior: Referential Relationships